Kadam (Tibetan Buddhism): The Gelug school, the "New Kadampa"

 See harmony in all doctrines.
 Receive instructions from all teachings.

 The modern "New Kadampa Tradition"

 In 1991, Kelsang Gyatso founded the "controversial" new religious movement he named the New Kadampa Tradition (NKT).

 Centuries earlier, Je Tsongkhapa referred to his monastic order as "the New Kadam" before the term Gelug came into use, after his death.

-The modern NKT-IKBU explains that they are independent of other contemporary Tibetan Buddhist centers and Tibetan politics although they claim they are in the 'same tradition' as the Gelug.
+The modern NKT-IKBU (International Kadampa Buddhist Union) explains that they are independent of other contemporary Tibetan Buddhist centers and Tibetan politics although they claim they are in the 'same tradition' as the Gelug.
 According to the NKT's own publicist, the purpose of using the term "New Kadampa Buddhism" to refer to their teachings is not to introduce confusion about their origins but to encourage students to emulate the purity and sincerity of the original Kadam school.